GSA/open.usa.gov/pages/about.md

 body-class: about
 permalink: /about/
 ---
+<span style="color:red;"> **⚠ Important Notice: This website is moving!** </span> <br>
+Starting **August 29, 2024**, this website will be available on the GSA.gov at a new URL.
+The new address will be shared here soon.
+Please check back for updates and be sure to update your bookmarks once the new URL is announced.
+Thank you for your continued support! <br><br>
 This site outlines initiatives on openness, transparency and public participation, pursuant to the U.S. National Action Plans.

 ## Public Engagement Guidelines